maiamcc/contrasite/_posts/2024-05-02-programming-bkc-april24.markdown

 #### Things I Know I Want to Call

-Thinking about the accessible 4x4s I have in my box: I called Coconut Cream Pie recently at BkC, and I don't know if there's enough room in the hall for the squared sets required for Dance All Night, so that leaves me with WarmUp.
+Thinking about the accessible 4x4s I have in my box: I called Coconut Cream Pie recently at BkC, and I don't know if there's enough room in the hall for the squared sets required for Dance All Night, so that leaves me with {% include custom/dance_tooltip_link.html dance_title='WarmUp' %}.
 I want to keep it as easy as possible to compensate for a novel formation, so I'll swap out the half-hey for a promenade, and make sure to call a promenade earlier in the evening to prep dancers.

-This works out well because one of my go-to just-a-little-harder-than-Butter full hey dances is Wrinkled Ribbon, which has a J-hook promenade.
+This works out well because one of my go-to just-a-little-harder-than-Butter full hey dances is {% include custom/dance_tooltip_link.html dance_title='Wrinkled Ribbon' %}, which has a J-hook promenade.
 So, great, let's assume that both of those dances will go in the second half.

 Emma's Emergency has a half hey, so I don't want it too close to 20 Below lest I overdo the half heys.
 It's got some novel transitions that I hope make it interesting, but it's not too complicated and easy on autopilot.
 These two factors together point to putting it as the penultimate dance, when people's brains are kind of fried.
 (I imagine the difficulty of the dance peaking at the beginning of the second half,[^1] and declining from the 4th-ish dance of the second half to the end.)